irkgreen/beltprox/README.md

 figure out how to use my own JS refs (not from ajax.aspnetcdn.com)

-consider switching completely to jquery
+consider switching completely to jquery (need to use name or change name to ID to use #123)

 consider using json mappings instead of CSV

 warn if increment becomes negative?

-not sure how to remove old site from the dropdown if the user svaes site
+not sure how to remove old site from the dropdown if the user saves site

 clean up, make buttons bigger, line up titles and driver, passenger etc.

+make sound on click

+form not populating on edit on iOS

+what if you close before save?